 - The delay between when a customer pays and when they receive their products.

-Typically, a processor will also perform a personal credit check on the owner of the business or ask for your business’ financial statements to make sure it can support potential refunds and chargebacks.
+Typically, a processor will also perform a personal credit check on the owner of the business or ask for your business's financial statements to make sure it can support potential refunds and chargebacks.

 Questions You Should Ask Merchant Service Providers

-If you already have a merchant account, you're well on your way to having established your business and setting up consistent cash flow, but are you getting the most out of your relationship with your service provider?
-If you think you might be paying too much in fees, or there are some things about your contract that you don't understand, you may want to consider switching.
-The last thing you want though is to switch to another provider that is just as bad or worse than your current one.
+If you already have a merchant account, you're well on your way to having established your business and setting up consistent cash flow; it's worth considering the following questions and asking yourself if you are getting the most out of your relationship with your service provider?
+If you think you might be paying too much in fees, or there are some things about your contract that you don't understand, you may want to consider how to get out of your merchant contract or switch.

 Whether you're shopping around for the first time or looking for a new MSP relationship, we've put together a list of five questions for you to ask prospective merchant service providers:

-1) What are the contract terms and conditions?
+1. What are the contract terms and conditions?

 Many merchant service providers have lengthy contracts that are difficult or impossible to escape.
 Ask your current provider how long your contract is, what happens if you want to end the contract early, and what you need to do to cancel the contract when the term is up.
 (Pro tip: look for a processor who offers a merchant account on a month-to-month basis).

-2) What is the real processing fee?
+2. What is the real processing fee?

 Be sure to clarify if the processing fee is a flat rate or a percentage of your transaction volume.
 How a payment processor calculates their fees can make a big difference in what you end up paying monthly.
-As a general rule, you should try to go with a processor that offers interchange plus pricing, as it's widely regarded as the most affordable way to accept credit cards.
+As a general rule, you should try to go with a processor that offers interchange-plus pricing, as it's widely regarded as the most affordable way to accept credit cards.

-3) Are there any additional fees or charges that I should be aware of?
+3. Are there any additional fees or charges that I should be aware of?

 Cancellation fees, early termination fees, PCI Non-Compliance fees, chargeback fees, account change fees, and equipment rentals are all additional costs that you should look out for when it comes to shopping for a merchant account.
 These are usually charged in addition to your processing fees, and they can add up pretty quickly.
 Understanding why you're being charged these fees and how you can avoid them will save your business money in the long term.
 Try to find a provider who is very clear and upfront about not charging any hidden fees.

-4) If I have a problem how can I get help?
+4. If I have a problem, how can I get help?